[ Discussion Links ] [ Online ] [ Comix ] [ Dr Who ] [ Photos ] [ Textures ] [ Occasional Sims Blog ] [ Forums ] [ SimCity ]

-Wonderful sculptures are possible in ATITD.
+Wonderful sculptures were possible in ATITD.
 This was made by Brucette.

-I love building things, like this Funerary temple.
+I loved building things, like this Funerary temple.

 This game was the love of my life for a long time.
 Even more than Sims!
-It has beautifully drawn landscapes, an interesting story, set in the ancient world (or a fantasy, slightly steampunk variant of it) and many puzzles and tests to play.
+Beautifully drawn landscapes, an interesting story, set in the ancient world (or a fantasy, slightly steampunk variant of it) and many puzzles and tests to play.
 AND NO COMBAT!
-Though plenty of interpersonal conFLICT!
+Though plenty of interpersonal CONFLICT!
 Sadly, it had shrunk past the point of playability over the last couple of years as the main (and only) developer found other things that interest him more.
-Now taken on by a new developer, and if you ever played before, it is FREE until the end of Tale 6.
+Now taken on by a new developer.

-Amazing, excellent, so full of promise - but it's going nowhere.
+Amazing, excellent, so full of promise - but sadly, it's going nowhere.
 User-made content is good but has resulted in the only real "game" there being that of selling goods or services to other players.
 Building in SL is better than in any other online world.
-If you're not in the States, be prepared for it to feel like a single-player game.
+If you're not in the States, be prepared for it to feel like a single-player game; it is real-time, so when I am online most other players aer sleeping or working.
 There is much beautiful content already there, and it's definitely worth a look if you like pretty things.
 Largely taken over by groups interested in BDSM roleplay.
 For this reason I wouldn't recommend it unless you are over 30 and very open-minded.

 I KNEW I should have made a dwarf....
-I usually play chaotic fighters though :)
+I usually play chaotic human fighters though :)

 What D&D Character Am I?